lefteris12/multitask-schema-guided-dst/README.md

 # Dependencies

+Create a virtual environment (the code has been tested in Python 3.10) and install the dependencies:

 ```
 pip install -r requirements.txt
 ```

-Using a virtual environment is recommended.

 # Configuration